Spread the love

 Scriptures:

 Mt.10:22: “You will be hated by all because of My name, but whoever endures to the end [death] will be saved.”
-(Jesus expects or foretells that a faithful disciple may (will) be hated (experiencing opposition, persecution, or even martyrdom).
-Enduring to the end requires does not mean being lukewarm or indifferent in one’s faith.)
+(Jesus states that a faithful disciple may (will) be hated [experiencing opposition, persecution, or even martyrdom].
+One should not be afraid of those who kill the body.
+But one must be afraid of the one (God) who will condemn one’s body and soul to eternal damnation [because of one’s actions].)

 Lk.2:43: “After they had completed its days, as Joseph and Mary were returning, the boy Jesus remained behind in Jerusalem, but His parents did not know it.”
 (Jesus was faithfully raised up in the traditions of Israel, fulfilling what the law requires.
 This episode ends Jesus’ infancy narrative.)